eltonlaw/fast-tf/README.md

 ## Layout

-`setup.sh`: Shell script that setups distributed execution environment for run.sh
+`setup.sh`: Shell script that setups distributed execution environment for `run.sh`

 `run.sh`: Shell script that executes the `model_runner.py`

-`model_runner.py`: Just a wrapper around the models.py script, allowing you to pass in arguments from the command line
+`model_runner.py`: Imports TensorFlow MetaGraph from `models.py`.
+A wrapper script containing boilerplate and argument parsing.

-`models.py`: Holds the models you want to experiment with
+`models.py`: Holds the models you want to experiment with.
+Exports TensorFlow MetaGraph.